mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 I was still wrapped to what was left of my atmoboard, so I unlatched myself and set it free and bid it a “rest in peace”, a “dearly beloved board, we are gathered here”, an “Atmo, we hardly knew ye”.

-But now, from the way I was being snatched from the brambles and dragged across the meadow toward the tent, it was closing credits after all, it was animals *were* harmed during the making of this picture, it was *atmoboard, I**’**ll meet you in the next life over*.
+But now, from the way I was being snatched from the brambles and dragged across the meadow toward the tent, it was closing credits after all, it was animals *were* harmed during the making of this picture, it was *atmoboard, I’ll meet you in the next life over*.

 ![Orbit-sml ><](images/Orbit.svg)